 Unabashed in her quest to design deliverable projects no matter what the scale OR time or other limitations, By her practice, she aims to change the status quo psychology behind the average STANDARD SUCH AS A 5X4 window.

 "After all, who needs standard sizes when you can customize it or you can tear down the entire wall to maximize light, wind and provide shading, privacy and comfort at THE SAME TIME?"

 “Traditionally we use glass and think it will be see through, but eventually we realize it's not transparent enough. it is always illusive.
 How can we increase integrity in our practice while we know glass blocks out 60% of photons but we promised to bring in 100% nature for its user?”

-RIFAT CURRENTLY HOLDS THE POSITION Of Chief Architectural designer at rIFAT aRA iSLAM + aSSOCIATES and studying master of architecture remotely in university of waterloo where she is being trained to practice architecture with more awareness such as adaptive reuse of existing built environment to lower carbon footprint dealing with current crisis of this planet such as climate change which requires our immediate attention.
+RIFAT CURRENTLY HOLDS THE POSITION Of Chief Architectural designer at rIFAT aRA iSLAM + associates and studying master of architecture at the university of waterloo, Canada where she is being trained to practice architecture with more awareness such as adaptive reuse of existing built environment to lower carbon footprint dealing with current crisis of this planet such as climate change which requires our immediate attention.

 portfolio | publications